bobanetwork/boba_legacy/faq.md

 ## Since the max value of runs is 2^32 - 1, do you recommend Solidity optimization?

-Optimization does not mean that there’s a limit set to the number of transactions this DEX can process.
+Optimization does not mean that there’s a limit set to the number of transactions this contract can process.

 [Check out Solidity’s official documentation for more information.](https://blog.soliditylang.org/2020/11/04/solidity-ama-1-recap/)